SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cloudquery-source.md

 ## Setup

+### Vendor configuration

+The integration must be configured with the Access Key ID and Secret Access Key.
+Refer to the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for guidance to create the Access Key ID and Secret Access Key.

 ### Source configuration

 When you create an CloudQuery source, you add it to a Hosted Collector.
 Before creating the source, identify the Hosted Collector you want to use or create a new Hosted Collector.
 For instructions, see [Configure a Hosted Collector](/docs/send-data/hosted-collectors/configure-hosted-collector).